ubiquity-os/plugin-sdk/README.md

 The `createPlugin` function enables users to create a plugin that will run on Cloudflare Workers environment.

+### `postComment`

+The `postComment` function enables users to easily post a comment to an issue, a pull-request or even a conversation.

 ## Getting Started

 To set up the project locally, `bun` is the preferred package manager.